Projective freeness and Hermiteness of complex function algebras: Examples

 (2) Let $C^p(K)\subset C(K)$ be the restriction to $K$ of the algebra $C^p(\mC^n)$ of bounded complex-valued functions $f$ on $\mC^n$ having bounded continuous partial derivatives up to order $p$ with the norm the sum of supremum norms of $f$ and of all its partial derivatives.
 Equipped with the quotient norm, $C^p(K)$ becomes a unital commutative Banach algebra.
 Then $A$ is the completion in $C^p(K)$ of the algebra $\mC[z_1,\dots, z_n]|_K$.
+Clearly, $A$ is weakly inverse closed, see (wi).

 If $G\subset GL_n(\mC)$ is a finite group and $K$ is invariant with respect to the action of $G$ on $\mC^n$, then it is easy to check that algebras $\textrm{Lip}_d(K)$ and $C^p(K)$ are $G$-invariant.
 Since $\mC[z_1,\dots, z_n]|_K$ is invariant with respect to the corresponding action of $G$, this implies that the algebras $A_G$ of $G$-symmetric $\textrm{Lip}_d(K)$ and $C^p(K)$ functions are $G$-invariant as well.
 If, in addition $K$ is star-shaped with respect to the origin, then by Proposition~\ref{prop4.2}, these algebras are projective free.